nischaypandey/HF2/README.md

 This is test repo for hactoberfest

 Hello this is nischay pandey

-I am currently in IIITDM Kurnool
+I am a CS guy